Information for scientists

 Australian Antarctic Science Program applications now open

-Applications close at 5 pm (Australian Eastern Standard Time) Monday, 12 May 2014.
+Applications close at 5 pm (Australian Eastern Standard Time) Tuesday 12 July 2016.

 Chief investigators create a project by logging in to the online application form.

-When you create a project the Science Planning and Coordination section of the AAD is alerted and will be available to help with questions about the application form, any technical difficulties, the selection process, or any other science programme-related issues.
+When you create a project the Science Planning and Coordination section of the AAD is alerted and will be available to help with questions about the application form, any technical difficulties, the selection process, or any other science program-related issues.
 Contact them at email@example.com.

 You are strongly advised to discuss your project with the relevant Theme Leader before submitting the application.

-- Overall, the program aims to support around 10–15% of all projects from the Frontier Science theme.
+- Frontier science is open to excellent projects in any field of research that is not covered within Themes 1–3.
+Overall, the program aims to support around 10–15 per cent of all projects from the Frontier Science theme.

 Chief investigators and their researchers with read or write access can see their applications through the Antarctic application online system.